Stretches for Lower Back Pain

 Did you know that back pain is the leading cause of disability?
-Half of all Americans state that they have back pain each year, and 31 million Americans are experiencing back pain while you are reading this article.
+Half of all Americans state that they have back pain each year, and 31 million Americans currently experience back pain.
+If medication and other treatments do not work, sometimes stretching is used.
+For this article, we will stick to back stretches for lower back pain.

 Although low back pain is typically an acute condition, meaning that it lasts less than three months, reoccurrence can occur, and for some people, it becomes chronic.
 As such, low back pain is costly to our nation; we lose 264 million workdays annually and pay approximately $50 billion in healthcare costs.
 If we factor in the lost workdays, that figure jumps to about $100 billion.

-If you're reading this because you don't know what else to do, well, read on to learn more about how a regular stretching routine may help improve your back pain and what the seven best stretches for lower back pain relief are.
+If you are reading this because you don not know what else to do, well, read on to learn more about how a regular stretching routine may help improve your back pain and what the seven best stretches for lower back pain relief are.

 Can Stretching Help Lower Back Pain?